-This question crops up quite a bit, largely because there are a few scenarios that make it difficult to reason with / understand.
+This question crops up quite a bit, largely because there are a few scenarios that make it difficult to reason with and understand.

 Let’s start with Android.
-The Android OS is designed to listen for push messages and upon receiving a push message, wake up the appropriate Android app to handle the push message, regardless of whether the app is closed or not.
+The Android OS is designed to listen for push messages and upon receiving one, wake up the appropriate Android app to handle the push message, regardless of whether the app is closed or not.

 This is exactly the same with any browser on Android, the browser will be woken up when a push message is received and the browser will then wake up your service worker and dispatch the push event.

 On desktop OS’s, it’s more nuanced and it’s easiest to explain on Mac OS X because there is a visual indicator to help explain the different scenarios.

 On Mac OS X, you can tell if a program is running or not by a marking under the app icon in the dock.

 If you compare the two Chrome icons in the following dock, the one on the left is running, illustrated by the marking under the icon, whereas the Chrome on the right is not running, hence the lack of the marking underneath.